jvanasco/pyramid_sqlassist/README.md

 4. SqlAlchemy classes in your model must inherit from `pyramid_sqlassist.DeclaredTable` -- which is just an instance of SqlAlchemy's `declarative_base`

-Note: If your Pyramid application connects to the database BEFORE a process fork, you must call `pyramid_sqlassist.reinit_engine(/engine/)`
+Note: If your Pyramid application connects to the database BEFORE a process fork, you must call `pyramid_sqlassist.reinit_engine(/engine/)`.
+This can be streamlined with the [`pyramid_forksafe`](https://github.com/jvanasco/pyramid_forksafe) plugin.

 ## What does all this accomplish?